Protest.Art Knowledge Base

 - Your sign may be easy to read as you create it, but imagine driving by and trying to see the content.

-- Block and Bubble letters are good options if you can't pick a font.
+- Block and Bubble letters are good options if you can't pick a bold font.

-- Double-widing every line of every letter is an easy way to bold your text.
+- Making every line of every letter "double-wide" is an easy way to bold your text.

 - Reduce/Reuse/Recycle